 In the population transformation (the parent and offspring population sizes, respectively).
 A mapping is called a population transformation (PT).
 If, then P is a parent population and P/ is the offspring population.
 If, then it is called simply the population size.

 The PT resulting from an EO often depends on the outcome of a random experiment.
-In Merkle and Lamont (1997) this result is referred to as a random population transformation (RPT or random PT).
+In Lamont and Merkle (1997) this result is referred to as a random population transformation (RPT or random PT).
 To define RPT, let and be a set (the sample space).
 A random function is called an RPT.
 The distribution of PTs resulting from the application of an EO depends on the operator parameters; in other words, an EO maps its parameters to an RPT.

 Now that both the fitness function and RPT have been defined, the EO can be defined in general: let, X be a set (the parameter space) and a set.
 The mapping